Accident Reconstruction – Hydroplane

 Background

-On December 6, 2014, a Mercury Mountaineer sport utility vehicle was exiting a right, downhill curve on I-77 when it hydroplaned on the wet roadway.
+A Mercury Mountaineer sport utility vehicle was exiting a right, downhill curve on I-77 when it hydroplaned on the wet roadway.
 Full braking was applied by the driver, and the Mountaineer slid straight through the end of the turn and into the grassy center median, where it struck a cable median barrier and post.
 Upon striking the post, the post bent over and as the Mountaineer slid over the cable barrier, the top cable wire became caught on the right rear suspension and snapped, causing the Mountaineer to turn sideways as is slid into the southbound lanes where it was struck on the driver’s side by a southbound GMC pickup truck.
 The issue was to determine if the cable barrier had been installed improperly which allowed the Mountaineer to enter the opposing lanes where the collision with the pickup occurred.

 Introtech Accident Reconstruction Services